 This subcomponent will also transfer funds directly to public and private health facilities that are designated to receive COVID-19 patients to compensate them for idle capacity and ensure standby readiness to provide COVID-19 care.
 It will finance case management and treatment of COVID-19 patients in public and private health facilities by supporting the reimbursement of claims by the SSA for COVID-19-related services.
 To ensure sustainability, consulting services to revise the payment methods for health care services, including setting tariffs for COVID-19 will also be supported.
 Funding will be provided for case management of non-severe cases in nonmedical settings (e.g., hotels temporarily rented for this purpose) for individuals who cannot self-isolate at home, and ambulances to ensure urgent transportation of patients across the hospital network to designated reference facilities.

+Subcomponent 1.3 (AF): Communication Preparedness

+The subcomponent will support to the country in implementing and information awareness program including crisis communication at sub-national level, developed under social mobilization and engagement strategy, and approved by the MoILHSA.

+Subcomponent 1.4 (AF): Vaccine Procurement and Deployment

+This subcomponent provides financing for vaccination.
+The Project will finance procurement of up to 2.5 million doses of vaccines from FDA/EMA approved manufacturers (enclosed in WHO EUL/PQ database) and associated vaccine roll-out needs.
+The Project does not involve activities for developing management system for vaccination as it already exists in the country and its procedures will be adopted for the purpose of COVID-19 vaccination.
+Government of Georgia has already developed the National Plan for COVID-19 Vaccine Deployment, and the National Plan for COVID-19 Vaccine Deployment and Immunization Management Rules.
+Under the Sub-Component, an effective and safe COVID-19 vaccine(s) will be made available, along with supplies and capacities, and including communication that is strategically important for successful attainment of the ambitious goals of the Plan.